CompuTec/computec-docs/docs/processforce/user-guide/quality-control/inspectors.md

 # Inspectors

-Here you can define Inspectors who can be assigned to perform a Quality Test and groups of Inspectors.
+Here, you can define Inspectors who can be assigned to perform a Quality Test and groups of Inspectors.

 ---